Alarms and safety aids

 There are different types of alarm for different types of seizure.
 Some are set off when someone falls in a seizure or has a convulsive seizure in bed.
 Others can be set off by the person themselves if they feel a seizure coming on.

 The charity Disabled Living Foundation provide independent advice and supplier information for bed seizure alarms, 'fall call' and personal alarm systems, including devices that use global positioning satellites (GPS) or mobile phone technology to locate a person.
+Visit their website or call their helpline on 0300 999 0004.

 The following organisations offer free bed seizure alarms for children with uncontrolled epilepsy.